-The famous aircraft on display include the legendary Bell Cobra that was used extensively in the Vietnam War.
+The famous aircraft on display include the legendary Bell Cobra, used extensively in the Vietnam War.

-One of the amazing things about this museum is that it stocks a healthy balance of aircrafts from all eras.
+One of the fantastic things about this museum is that it stocks a healthy aircraft balance from all eras.

 You can find fine vintage as well as the sleekest modern planes here.